vacp2p/rfc-index/waku/standards/core/64/network.md

 ## Abstract

-This RFC specifies an opinionated deployment of [10/WAKU2](../10/waku2.md) protocols to form a coherent and shared decentralized messaging network that is open-access, useful for generalized messaging, privacy-preserving, scalable and accessible even to resource-restricted devices.
+This specification describes an opinionated deployment of [10/WAKU2](../10/waku2.md) protocols to form a coherent and shared decentralized messaging network that is open-access, useful for generalized messaging, privacy-preserving, scalable and accessible even to resource-restricted devices.
 We'll refer to this opinionated deployment simply as _the public Waku Network_, _the Waku Network_ or, if the context is clear, _the network_